 For fiscal year end September 30, 2019, SHA received a Section Eight Management Assessment Program (SEMAP) score of 82, which is classified as a Standard Performer.
-Due to COVID-19, the SEMAP score for fiscal year end September 30, 2020 remained the same as the previous year.
-SHA received a score of 43 for fiscal year-end September 30, 2015, a score of 86 for fiscal year-end September 30, 2016, a score of 96 for fiscal year-end September 30, 2017, and a score of 100 for fiscal year-end September 30, 2018.
+Due to COVID-19, the SEMAP score for fiscal year end September 30, 2020, remained the same as the previous year.

-For the October 1, 2018 - September 30, 2019 fiscal year, SHA's public housing program reached the following benchmarks:
+For the October 1, 2020 - September 30, 2021, fiscal year, SHA's public housing program reached the following benchmarks: